Object Tracker with FPGA Object Tracker with FPGA

 5. Buffering and Display (Purple): Saving the processed image into BRAM buffers and rendering them on the VGA display.

-In addition, user settings in the GUI (Blue) are decoded into control signals that modify the datapath accordingly, as summarised in the tables at the bottom.
+In addition, user settings from the GUI (Blue) are decoded into control signals that modify the datapath accordingly, as summarised in the tables at the bottom.

 CV Pipeline Architecture